AnatolianTeam/Anatolian-Team-Services/docs/Testnet/eigenlayer/installation.md

 eigenlayer operator register operator.yaml
 ```

 After entering this code, we wait a bit.
 Once the transaction is successful it will give us our TX Hash id.
-You can check this in (explorer)[https://holesky.etherscan.io/].
+You can check this in [explorer](https://holesky.etherscan.io).

-After a while, your operator will start to appear at (this address)[https://holesky.eigenlayer.xyz/operator].
+After a while, your operator will start to appear at [this address](https://holesky.eigenlayer.xyz/operator).

 ## Checking Status of Registration